-- · Name and address of individual importing carcass parts; - · State, Canadian province, or foreign country of origin; - · Date the cervid was killed; and - · Hunter's license number, permit number, or equivalent
+- Name and address of individual importing carcass parts; - State, Canadian province, or foreign country of origin; - Date the cervid was killed; and - Hunter's license number, permit number, or equivalent identification from the state, Canadian province, or foreign country of origin.

 These rules are intended to prevent the unintentional transportation and release of Chronic Wasting Disease (CWD) into the environment.
 CWD is a fatal neurological disease found in deer, elk, moose and reindeer/caribou, and can have devastating long-term effects to cervid herds and hunting.
 The infectious agent of CWD can contaminate new environments by way of disposal of carcass tissues, particularly those of the brain and spine.
-The number of states that have documented CWD continues to increase; at the time of publishing, 35 states are known to have detected CWD.
-North Carolina first detected CWD in March, 2022, and currently has detected CWD positive deer in five counties.
+The number of states that have documented CWD continues to increase.
+CWD was first detected in North Carolina in 2022.
+For an updated list of affected counties visit newildlife.org/cwd.